TUMFTM/MATLAB2CAD/README.md

 # MATLAB2CATPart
 As an example a cube ([Cube.CATPart](../01_MATLAB2CATPart/Cube.CATPart)) is given.
 The cube is built as parametrized CATPart (More information regarding how to create a parametrized CATPart [HERE](https://grabcad.com/tutorials/parametric-design-in-catia-v5)) and its dimensions are controlled by three parameters: _Cube_length_, _Cube_width_, and _Cube_height_.
 In the example shown in this section, we are going to see how to programmatically change the cube dimension with MATLAB.
-More examples applied on the Cube.CATPart are documented in [MATLAB2CATPart_examples.m](../01_MATLAB2CATPart/MATLAB2CATPart_examples.m).

 <p align="center">
 <img src="/04_Pictures/Figure_1.png?raw=true" alt="The cube object which will be used as an example for this section"/>
 </p>

-In the following paragraphs, the MATLAB code is shown next to the corresponding VBA code: this helps understanding how the VBA code can be translated into MATLAB code.
-Attention: For the code to work correctly, Cube.CATPart has to be opened in CATIA.
+In the following paragraphs, the MATLAB code is shown next to the corresponding VBA code: this helps understanding how the VBA code can be translated into MATLAB code. **Attention: For the code to work correctly, Cube.CATPart has to be opened in CATIA**.
 First of all, we create a MATLAB connection with CATIA:
 ```
 catia = actxserver('catia.application');                VBA Code: Not required for this step
 ```